cylead/daily-writing/linear algebra/Trefethen notes.md

 ### SVD

-The idea to introduce SVD will leads to the reduced SVD:
+The idea to introduce SVD will lead to the reduced SVD:
 $$Av_j = \sigma_ju_j, 1\leq j \leq n$$
 (If $A$ is full rank)
 Together with the linear transformation idea that "**The image of the unit sphere under any $m\times n$ matrix is a hyperellipse**", we can select a set of orthonormal vectors $v_j$ to get the streched orthonormal vectors $u_j$.